tristonarmstrong/neo-triston/README.md

 I created this Repository because I tend to switch things up a lot, using different operating systems and starting fresh all the time.
 This will come in handy, unless im on windows cause...... windows

 ## The Install Script
-This script simplifies the process of migrating your Neovim configuration files to the standard `$HOME/.config/nvim` directory.
+This script simplifies the process of creating/migrating your Neovim configuration files to the standard `$HOME/.config/nvim` directory.
 It works on macOS, Linux, and even reminds you how much we hate Windows.
 > [!NOTE]
 > youll notice theres a ton of comments in the scripts..
 Thats mostly for me for future reference as well as for learning purposes

+> [!WARNING]
+> this script will install neovim if its not already

 ## How to Use